 - 1/2 tsp nutmeg (or more/less to taste)

 - Black pepper, sea salt to taste

-- Now add the lentils and 3 cups of vegetable broth and cook on low-medium heat (add more broth if needed) until the lentils are tender (about 20-25 minutes).
+- Now add the lentils and 3-4 cups of vegetable broth and cook on low-medium heat (add more broth for a saucier stew) until the lentils are tender (about 20-25 minutes, if soaked beforehand).

 - Serve warm, garnish with chopped pickles and fresh herbs (optional).

-- I typically use brown lentils which cook in about 20-25 minutes (I recommend soaking them beforehand though).
+- I typically use brown lentils, which cook in about 20-25 minutes (if soaked beforehand, though).

 - If you don't like mushrooms, you can make this lentil stew with chopped carrots or pumpkin instead.

 - You can use any other plant-based milk, however, I would recommend adding at least 1 tbsp of oil if you use e.g. almond milk, oat milk, or rice milk since canned coconut milk is higher in fat.

 - Recipe serves 4.
 Nutrition facts are for one serving with mashed potatoes.

 - The recipe was originally published in May 2018 and was inspired by Minimalistbaker.